rsnpj/notes-site/notes/Certifications/AZ900/Compute.md

 ## Costs

 You pay for the compute resources your app uses.
-The app service plan determines how much hardware is devotes to the host.
+The app service plan determines how much hardware is devoted to the host.
 There’s even a free tier for low traffic sites

 ## Types of app services